-- Blanched almond flour: blanched means the almonds have been peeled prior to grinding into a flour.
+- Blanched almond flour: Blanched means they’ve removed the almond skins prior to grinding into a flour.
+As opposed to almond meal, which is ground almonds with the skin on.

-- Chocolate chips: these are optional for drizzling.
+- Chocolate chips: Optional for drizzling.
 We like to use an allergy friendly semi-sweet chocolate chip or a dark chocolate.
-Lily's and Hu Kitchen are great brands.
+Hu Kitchen and Lily’s are great brands.

 How to Make Almond Flour Peanut Butter Cookies